 Zanzibar was once the centre of the spice and slave trade in Africa but is now better know for its white beaches and crystal clear blue seas.
 The island offers itself as a relaxing destination with warm sunny days and beautiful accommodation ranging from small boutique hotels to all-inclusive four and five-star resorts.

 Twined with a safari in Kenya or Tanzania, Zanzibar makes the perfect beach destination.
 Old Stone town remains very much unchanged from its days of slave trading with its winding streets and high townhouses, cobbled streets and dilapidated buildings.
 The coastline offers some of the best beaches in the Indian Ocean if not the world.

 However, the beaches do vary around the island with the east coast offering coral and offshore sandbanks whilst the North coast is not so good for swimming due to the tides at that end of the island.

 What to do in Zanzibar

 Zanzibar is a beach location offering long sunny days on white sands and clear blue water ideal for snorkelling and diving.
-Water sports are hugely popular in Zanzibar as is deep sea fishing and scuba diving.
-The capital of the island, Stone town is famously know for it’s spice and slave trading activities in past years.
-A great day for sight seeing with it’s winding streets and tall dilapidated town houses.
+Water sports are hugely popular as is deep-sea fishing and scuba diving.
+The capital of the island, Stone town is famously known for its spice and slave-trading activities in past years.
+A great day for sightseeing with it’s winding streets and tall dilapidated townhouses.

-A visit to Jambiani Beach is a must for any beach lover as the palm fringed beach offers a great days sun bathing.
-However the sea on the east coast has high tides so it’s often hard to swim.
-A good tip is to get a fisherman to take you out to the reefs and snorkle from there rather than swim in the strong tides.
+A visit to Jambiani Beach is a must for any beach lover as the palm-fringed beach offers a great day’s sunbathing.
+However, the sea on the east coast has high tides so it’s often hard to swim.
+A good tip is to get a fisherman to take you out to the reefs and snorkel from there rather than swim in the strong tides.

-Stone Town Market – A visit for the local spices and to marvel at the stalls selling various meet and fish.
+Stone Town Market – A visit for the local spices and to marvel at the stalls selling various meat and fish.